 Though the ukulele has become largely popular in recent years due to its ability to be incredibly portable, this does not mean that you have to restrict yourself to a shrill sound to bring your instrument with you wherever you go.
+Fortunately, there are many different types of ukuleles that you can choose from either as a beginner or as an experienced player.

 The best tenor ukuleles have begun offering a solid alternative to more standardized ukes, mainly due to their incredible amount of presence and solid tone that can’t be as easily replicated with a smaller model.